AIgineerAB/machine_learning_course/exercises/exercise_2.md

 ---
 if you have time over and want to explore some simple image processing do this exercise.
+Check a2 to learn basics of image processing before starting with this exercise.

 ## 4. MNIST data (\*)